dianacortes003/tDNA_IS/README.md

 ### Purpose & Goals

 #### Purpose
 The purpose of the tDNA is to address the gap in the efficacy of nutritional guidelines when applied to a variety of ethnocultural population classifications by considering genetic, cultural, and regional factors in diabetes care.
-Many diabetes nutritional and lifestyle CPGs originate from research made in developed countries with a sometimes undiversified pool of subjects.
+Many diabetes nutritional and lifestyle CPGs originate from research made in developed countries with an often undiversified pool of subjects.
 We know that some populations have a higher risk of certain conditions than others.
 However, these variations are not always possible to include in generalized CPG research study outcomes.
 When transcultural factors are not weighted in the clinical decision processes, the "promised" effectiveness of the CPGs can be compromised.

 >_Finally, CPGs may not be able to be generalized for all patients or populations.
 Patient age, gender, and genomics, as well as culture, customs, and environment, must be factored into any decision to apply a particular recommendation to a particular patient in particular settings (Mechanick et al., 2012)_